The non-singular Trautman-Kopczy\'nski big-bang model and a torsional spinor description of dark matter: Concluding Remarks and Outlook

+amounting to a bivector that arises from a suitably contracted torsional spin-affinity, as utilized in Ref.
+[25].

-Cosmological descriptions in spacetimes equipped with torsionful affinities, have supplied many very interesting physical features.
-Among these, the most important ones are associated to the occurrence in spinor descriptions of geometric wave functions, which could not emerge within any purely world framework.
-The explanations concerning the cosmological singularity prevention and gravitational repulsion, which come straightforwardly from the world formulation of Einstein-Cartan's theory, do not require at all the use of the $\gamma \varepsilon $-formalisms.
-But, as we said before, it is our belief that either torsional spinor formalism recovers in terms of predictions a bosonic four-feature picture of the Universe which involves the cosmic backgrounds, gravitons and dark matter, that is to say,
+Cosmological descriptions in spacetimes equipped with torsionful affinities, have supplied many very striking physical features.
+Among these, the most important ones are associated to the occurrence of geometric wave functions in spinor descriptions, which could not emerge within any purely world framework.
+The explanations concerning the cosmological singularity prevention and gravitational repulsion, which come straightforwardly from the world form of Einstein-Cartan's theory, do not require at all the use of the $\gamma \varepsilon $-formalisms.
+However, as we said before, it is our belief that either torsional spinor formalism recovers in terms of predictions a bosonic four-feature picture of the Universe which involves the cosmic backgrounds, gravitons and dark matter, that is to say,

+ACKNOWLEDGEMENT: I should acknowledge a reviewer for making some situational remarks that have produced a considerable improvement upon the paper exhibited here.